 A'shua Imran (b.
-1986) is a Singaporean visual artist who works predominately with painting, performance, photography & installations.
+1986) is a Singaporean artist working predominately with painting, performance, photography & installations.
 He began his studies at LASALLE College of the Arts (Singapore) and received a Bachelor of Arts in Fine Art (Goldsmiths, UK) in 2014.
 He has participated in several exhibitions and presented his works in Singapore, The Netherlands, Thailand, Israel, Egypt, U.K. South Africa and Spain.

 Currently, Imran is the artistic director of Mural Lingo, a Singapore-registered social enterprise engaged in the arts, education and publishing.
 He founded the independent platform in 2014 with the primary focus on creating opportunities for artists to engage in and practice mural painting in their community.